NickCis/nckweb.com.ar/content/blog/a-pain-in-the-react-challenges-behind-ssr/index.md

 [Full example can be found here](https://github.com/NickCis/a-pain-in-the-react-challenges-behind-ssr/tree/master/2-determining-data-dependencies).

 On the other hand, Apollo GraphQL uses a tree based approach.
-This way of determining data dependencies is more declarative, as any component (not only _pages_) could declare them.
+This way of determining data dependencies is more declarative, as any component (not only _pages_) could have them.

 ![A React Component Tree - by Lewis Chung](./apollo-tree.jpeg)